InitialXW/aws-health-integration/README.md

 - Can be built further on to integrate with more types of events and other internal/external services of yours.
 - Built fully on serverless and event-driven architecture (EDA) on AWS
 - Cost of running/hosting on AWS should be less than US$5 per month with reasonable amount of events consumed.
-- (Optional) Cost of hosting the AI-augmented stack is subject to consumption of actual queries and size of vector store, please consult [AWS Bedrock pricing](https://aws.amazon.com/bedrock/pricing/) and [AWS OpenSearch pricing](https://aws.amazon.com/opensearch-service/pricing/#Amazon_OpenSearch_Serverless).
+- (Optional) Cost of hosting the AI-augmented stack is subject to the actual consumption of queries and the size of vector store, please consult [AWS Bedrock pricing](https://aws.amazon.com/bedrock/pricing/) and [AWS OpenSearch pricing](https://aws.amazon.com/opensearch-service/pricing/#Amazon_OpenSearch_Serverless) for pricing details.

 ## Summary of what is contained
-- A health event processing microservice to consume organization health events and an example tracking/triage workflow.
+- An AWS Health event processing microservice to consume organization health events and an example tracking/triage workflow.
-- A health event integration microservice to manage 3rd party service integration (used Slack as an example but aiming at integration with Jira and ServiceNow).
+- A health event integration microservice to manage 3rd party service integrations (used Slack and Amazon DynamoDB as example but can be extended to integrate with Jira and ServiceNow via free plugins from AWS Marketplace).
-- A visualization microservice with an S3 event data lake and AWS Quicksight at its core (QuickSight dashboards is work-in-progress)
+- A visualization microservice with an S3 event data lake and AWS Quicksight at its core (QuickSight BI dashboards is work-in-progress)
 - A knowledge base backed by a serverless vector store with Amazon Bedrock API running on top to provide RAG-based (Retrieval Augmented Generation) gen-AI powered chatbot via Slack as the interface
+- A chatbot using Slack as the UI to interact with the backend gen-AI features, similar functionalities can be implemented on MS TEAMS.
-- (Under construction) A set of Amazon Bedrock agents that actions on instructions via the operation chatbot
+- An Amazon Bedrock agent that actions on instructions via the operation chatbot

 ## Prerequisites
 - At least 1 AWS account with appropriate permissions.
 The project uses a typical setup of 2 accounts where as 1 is the org admin account and the other is the worker account hosting all the microservices.
-- A Slack app and a channel set up with appropriate permissions and event subscriptions to send/receive messages to/from macro services.
-This is optional if you wanted to skip the notification function integrated with Slack and AI chatbot via Slack.
+- A Slack app and a channel set up with appropriate permissions and event subscriptions to send/receive messages to/from backend microservices.
+This is optional if you wanted to skip the notification function integrated with Slack and AI chatbot related features.
 - AWS CDK installed on your local environment for stack deployment
 - AWS SAM (Serverless Application Model) and Docker installed on your local environment to build Lambda images